afeld/python-public-policy/syllabus.md

 Attendance is mandatory but most importantly, important.
 Learning programming requires commitment from the part of the student and the skills are built out of practice.

-### Classroom Norms

-You are expected to participate in each class with your Zoom audio and video on.
-Please review Wagner's [Zoom in the Classroom](https://wagner.nyu.edu/portal/student/zoom) series about classroom etiquette, participation, and more.
-If you are unable to participate with video on, please contact me.

-Students may not share the Zoom classroom recordings.
-The recordings are kept within the NYU Classes site and are for students enrolled in this course only.

 ### Academic Integrity

 Academic integrity is a vital component of Wagner and NYU.
 All students enrolled in this class are required to read and abide by Wagner's Academic Code.
 All Wagner students have already read and signed the Wagner Academic Oath.
 Plagiarism of any form will not be tolerated and students in this class are expected to report violations to me.
 If any student in this class is unsure about what is expected of you and how to abide by the academic code, you should consult with me.